addiment/yuri/README.md

 - boolean
   - `bool` or `b`?
+- `sampler`
+  - don't want to abbreviate this
 - unit
   - can't be stored in a variable
   - can't be passed as an argument to a function